defi-defense-dao/defi-risk-tools-list/README.md

-# DeFi Risk Tools List
+# DeFi Risk Tools & Resources

 This is the first step in a larger initiative to create a collaborative DAO to increase safety and transparency for DeFi through a community-driven product risk history and scoring resource.